 Mary Power Gives Engaging Presentation to Year 11 Students

-Not only is this message important at school, but also within friendship groups, in the workplace and in the future as the girls head off to further study and work opportunities.
+This message is important at school but also in friendships, in the workplace and in future study and work opportunities.

-After the presentation yesterday, I think we all learnt to value our differences as women and the importance of collaborating with people who think differently.
-Mary set a great example of how women can work together to achieve great things.
+We all learnt to value our differences as women and the importance of collaborating with people who think differently.
 Amity Tsagaris

-My take-away from our guest speaker presentation is that no matter who we are, what our strengths are, what our personalities are, we all have the ability to work together and cooperate in order to create a harmonious environment.
+My take-away is that no matter who we are, what our strengths are, what our personalities are, we all have the ability to work together and cooperate in order to create a harmonious environment.
 Especially as young women, it is important that we support and respect each other, and help each other to achieve our goals.
 Sarah Durston

 Mary has worked as a mediator, facilitator and trainer for more than 20 years.
 She has lectured in master’s programs at Curtin University and in the Law School at UWA.
 Mary has extensive experience as a facilitator, negotiator, mediator and trainer.
 Mary’s expertise takes her into the field of leadership and team development, specialising in what some may see as more ‘challenging’ projects.
 Mary has built up a formidable reputation in this area. (ref http://mpowerpeople.com.au/)